c-marsh/Break-it/README.md

     -   prevented by implementing cheat screen
 - [x] ~~Ball return to screen after leaving~~ No longer relevent as this a new game screen starts
 - [x] Mute toggle not working
-- [ ] When resizing before playing the game, an error is logged through Chrome as a result of audio being played before input on the page - https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Best_practices#Autoplay_policy
+- [x] When resizing before playing the game, an error is logged through Chrome as a result of audio being played before input on the page - https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Best_practices#Autoplay_policy
+    -   The cheat screen has been disabled while the menu screen is up.
+This means the information on the start screen never gets obscured, and the sound on the cheat screen can only be triggered after the game has been start.

 # 5. Deployment